On The Cost Function Associated With Legendrian Knots: Preliminaries

-In an oriented link diagram a crossing of the type $\raisebox{-3\mydepth}{ }$ is called a right-handed crossing and a crossing of the type $\raisebox{-3\mydepth}{ }$ is called a left-handed crossing. \end{definition}

-\begin{definition} Let $D$ be an oriented link diagram.
-Let $RHC(D)$ denote the number of right-handed crossings in $D$ and let $LHC(D)$ denote the number of left-handed crossings in $D$.
-Then \textit{Writhe} of a knot diagram $D$ is defined as the difference $RHC(D)-LHC(D)$ and is denoted by $\omega(D)$. \end{definition} Next, we give a combinatorial definition of the Thurston-Bennequin number and rotation number involving front projections. \begin{definition} Let $F$ be a front projection of a nullhomologous Legendrian knot $K$.
-Then the Thurston-Bennequin number of $K$ is defined as It is denoted by $tb(K)$. \end{definition}

-\begin{definition} Let $F$ be a front projection of an oriented Legendrian knot $K$.
-The rotation number of $K$ is defined as where $D(F)$ and $U(F)$ denote the number of downward and upward cusps in $F$, respectively.
-We denote the rotation number of $K$ by $rot(K)$. \end{definition}
+Let $K$ be a Legendrian knot with a front projection $F$.
 An oriented arc in a front projection $F$ can be replaced by an arc with two downwards (upwards) cusps as shown in Figure \ref{fig:stabilization}.
-This process is called a \textit{positive (negative) stabilization} of $F$.
-A \textit{positive (negative) stabilization} of an oriented knot $K$ is given by an oriented Legendrian knot whose front projection is obtained by a positive (negative) stabilization on a front projection of $K$.
+This process is called a \textit{positive (negative) stabilization} of $K$.
 We use the notation $S^{\pm}(K)$ and $S^{\pm}(F)$ to denote a positive (negative) stabilization of $K$ and $F$ respectively.
-A stabilization is independent of its locations in the front projection upto Legendrian isotopy.
+We also use the notation $(S^{\pm})^p$ to denote $p$-many positive (negative) stabilizations.
+A stabilization of $K$ is independent of its location in the front projection up to Legendrian isotopy.
 Adding a stabilization changes $tb$ by $-1$ and rotation number by $\pm 1$.

-A (\textit{Legendrian}) \textit{topological knot type} is an equivalence class of (Legendrian) topological knots upto (Legendrian) topological isotopy.
+A (\textit{Legendrian}) \textit{topological knot type} is an equivalence class of (Legendrian) topological knots up to (Legendrian) topological isotopy.
 For a topological knot type $\mathcal{K}$, we use the notation $\mathcal{L(K)}$ to denote the set of all Legendrian representatives of $\mathcal{K}$.

-\begin{definition} Let $K$ be a topological knot.
-Then the knot type of $K$ is said to be Legendrian simple if all its Legendrian representatives are classified by the pair $(tb,\:rot)$ upto the Legendrian isotopy. \end{definition}